Shape

 |---|---|

-included_pending_finality | The sequencer included the intent in a block.
+INCLUDED_PENDING_FINALITY | The sequencer included the intent in a block.
+The EVM transaction ran successfully.
 Validators are signing the finality certificate. |

-finalized | Validators reached quorum.
-The action ran.
-Settlement dispatched. |
+FINALIZED | Validators reached quorum.
+The action ran and settlement dispatched. |

-rejected | Gateway admission failed, the deposit oracle couldn’t verify a transfer, or the EVM transaction reverted. statusMessage carries the reason. |
+EXPIRED | Terminal failure.
+The expiresAt deadline passed, gateway admission failed, the deposit oracle could not verify a transfer, or the EVM transaction reverted. statusMessage carries the reason. |

-finalized before reading downstream balances.
-For optimistic UIs, included_pending_finality is enough.
+FINALIZED before reading downstream balances.
+For optimistic UIs, INCLUDED_PENDING_FINALITY is enough.

 Replay protection